-Without a high school diploma, these individuals are far more likely to spend their lives periodically unemployed, on government assistance, or cycling in and out of the prison system.
-But in today’s knowledge-based economy, high school dropouts are not the only ones affected when they choose to drop out.
+Individuals who drop out of high school are far more likely to spend their lives periodically unemployed, on government assistance, or cycling in and out of the prison system.
+But in today’s knowledge-based economy, high school dropouts are not the only ones affected when they do not graduate.

-Lower local, state, and national tax revenues are the most obvious consequences of higher dropout rates; even when dropouts are employed, they earn, on average, $8,000 less annually than high school graduates and they pay less in taxes.
-State and local economies suffer further when they have less-educated populaces, as they find it more difficult to attract new business investments.
-Simultaneously, these entities must spend more on social programs when they have lower educational levels.
+Local, state, and national tax revenues also suffer when high school dropout rates increase.
+Even when dropouts are employed, they earn, on average, $8,000 less annually than high school graduates and pay less in taxes.
+State and local economies with less-educated populaces also find it more difficult to attract new business investments.
+Simultaneously, state and local governments spend more on social programs when their citizens have lower education levels.